Daniel-Griffiths/cloudflare-expo-ota-updates/docs/SETUP_APP.md

 **Finding Your Worker URL**

-After deployment, you can find your Worker URL in two ways:
+After deployment, you can find your Worker URL by doing the following:

-**Option 1: Cloudflare Dashboard**

 1. Go to [Cloudflare Dashboard](https://dash.cloudflare.com)
 2. Select **Workers & Pages** from the left sidebar